tuxedoar/ldap-attributes-selector/README.md

 # LDAP Attributes Selector

 This command line program, allows you to query an LDAP server and retrieve a custom set of provided attributes.
-The results are given in CSV format, though they are not written to a CSV file unless explicitly specified.

-Whenever an LDAP entry doesn't have any of the provided attributes, a `None` value is set, instead!.
+### Features
+This program offers the following features:
+ * Support for both *anonymous* and *authenticated LDAP queries*.
+ * Encrypted queries with SSL.
+ * Support for *LDAP filters* and *LDAP paging* (retrieve the total amount of entries, regardless of limitations imposed by the server)!.
+ * Export results to CSV.

 ### Requirements
 Make sure you meet the following requirements:
  * [Python 3](https://www.python.org/downloads/)
  * [python-ldap](https://pypi.python.org/pypi/python-ldap/) library (tested with *v3.1.0*).

-Also, note that when establishing an SSL connection, depending on the security settings in your LDAP server, you might gonna need to perform some additional configuration on your LDAP client!.

-As a general rule, if you are able to make an LDAP query with the `ldapsearch` tool, this program should work as well!.

 ### Installation
 You can install it with `pip`: